Scottish Winter Skills Courses

 VERY LOW, 1:3.

-Working with my wife Linda Biggar we have several 1 and 2 day Winter Skills Courses scheduled during winter 2018.
-These courses are designed as an introduction to winter walking and mountaineering, and will look mainly at the mountain skills necessary to get safely up and down Scotland's munros in winter.
+Working with my wife Linda Biggar we have several 1 and 2 day Winter Skills Courses scheduled during winter 2019.
+These courses are designed as an introduction to winter walking, and will look mainly at the mountain skills necessary to get safely up and down Scotland's munros in winter.
 They are suitable for any experienced hill-walkers.
-While experience of summer walking in Scotland is an advantage it is not necessary to have this beforehand.
+Whilst experience of summer walking in Scotland is an advantage it is not necessary to have this beforehand.

 Areas we'll aim to cover on the courses include the following:- route planning, weather & avalanche assessment, winter navigation, use of ice-axe and crampons.
 Each course will be kept very flexible to adapt to the needs of the clients who book, there will normally be two of us working on the courses so we can divide the group according to skills or aspirations.
 To some extent we will also have to adapt to the Scottish weather and snow conditions, which can be unpredictable.